angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 3

-I let a :card[Deafening Silence] through and win with a pass the turn pile with abrupt decay and a bunch of lands that keep me safe from denial and pesky :card[Spirit of the Labyrinth]s
+I let a :card[Deafening Silence] through and win with a pass the turn pile with Abrupt Decay and a bunch of lands that keep me safe from denial and pesky :card[Spirit of the Labyrinth]s

 Record: 3-1